tjturnage/Unidata-IDV/README.md

 ```
 The '.isl' refers to IDV Scripting Language, which is described [here](https://www.unidata.ucar.edu/software/idv/docs/userguide/isl/index.html).

 I use these to call [IDV bundles (.xidv)](https://www.unidata.ucar.edu/software/idv/docs/userguide/Bundles.html) to create plots for a series of files.
-Make sure you have all the boxes checked (and have just one data source) when saving those files as shown below
+Make sure you have the top three boxes checked on the right of the IDV dialog (as shown below) and have just one data source loaded.

 ![alt text](https://www.unidata.ucar.edu/software/idv/docs/userguide/images/FileDialog.gif "IDV Dialog")